NYPL/ami-preservation/pami_scripts/README.md

 # PAMI Production Scripts

+## csv_concat.py

+For when cat ain't quite right.
+Will concat a directory of csvs, killing the first row of all but the first csv (so organize yourself carefully).
+Usage is typical:

+ * `-d` for the directory of csvs
+ * `-o` for the path and name of the output csv

 ## pull_mediainfo.py

 The following instructions will describe how to extract select MediaInfo attributes by using the `pull_mediainfo.py` script.
 Dependencies include: `python3` and `pymediainfo.`